 How to Apply

 All prospective undergraduate students apply to admissions through FIU Undergraduate Admissions.

-All prospective Fall 2019 and Spring 2020 graduate students must apply to admissions through the FIU University Graduate School.
+All prospective Spring 2020 and Summer 2020 graduate students must apply to admissions through the FIU University Graduate School.

 FIU is one of the most diverse universities in the United States and engineering and computing students and graduates represent more than 100 countries.